 How much does Camp Matador cost?

 The cost of camp is $125.
 Payment is collected as part of the online registration process.
 The cost of camp includes lodging, chartered bus transportation between CSUN and Ponderosa Pines Camp, programming, meals and a camp T-shirt.
-The only extra money you may need to for drinks from vending machines.
+The only extra money you may need to use would be for drinks from vending machines.

 How do I register?